 THE ORIGIN OF THE FEDERAL ASSOCIATION

-Plans for an “RLC-network” were starting to substantiate during the autumn conference of the Migration Law Network.
+Plans for an institutionalized „Refugee Law Clinic Network“ are being developed on the autumn conference of the Network on Migration Law in Stuttgart-Hohenheim.

 The RLCs pursue this goal all over Germany.
-As (law) students, we got up earlier in the morning and went to bed later in the evening to found clubs, organize training and offer advice – for those whose rights are under threat.
-For whom the rule of law often finds it too convenient to take a close look.
+As (law) students, we got up early in the morning and went to bed late at night so we could found associations, organise training sessions and offer counselling – for those whose rights are endangered.
+In cases where it is more convenient for the states to look away.

-As a union of the RLCs, we measure ourselves against this:
+As an association of RLCs, we measure ourselves against this:

-- Are we effectively strengthening the work and projects of the RLCs?
+- Do we support the work and projects of the RLCs effectively

 - Can you help more and more people?

-- Do the RLCs have the support from universities, lawyers, authorities and charities that need them?
+- Do the RLCs receive the support they need from universities, lawyers, authorities, and charitable organizations?

-- Are they adequately represented among national decision-makers?
+- Are they properly represented on a national level?

-- Can you make your voice heard in public?
+- Can they make themselves heard in the public debate?

-We want to live up to our claim and our responsibility to help shape civil society and the rule of law, especially through the innovative and solution-oriented approach that the RLCs stand for.
-That is why we are working hard to bring our pragmatic approach, which is based on the basic values of our constitution, to where the rule of law is particularly challenged.
+That is why we are working hard to bring our pragmatic approach, based on the basic values of our constitution, to where the rule of law is challenged.